Netflix January 2020 new releases – new movies, TV shows and originals

 AJ and the Queen New highway comedy collection starring RuPaul as a drag queen who travels throughout the US with a 10-year-old stowaway

-Harvey Ladies Endlessly! season four The animated collection returns for a fourth run
+Harvey Women Without end! season four The animated collection returns for a fourth run

 The Inbestigators season 2 The group of grade 5 detectives are again to resolve some extra puzzling circumstances